 This episode is just a video follow up to the blog post, “The Nature Of Legacies – Remembering People“.
 The biggest difference between the two is input from friends.
 There are comments and questions I found helpful.
 You might too.
 Without going into too much detail watch the video below.
-I’d love to know your … Continue reading The Nature of Legacies And How We Remember People [VLOG: Episode 02]
+I’d love to know your thoughts after.
+So feel free to leave a comment.

 It’s about a year since Ahmed “Kathy” Kathrada passed away.
 Kathy fought apartheid alongside icons like Nelson Mandela.
 Mandela, South Africa and the world at large held Kathy in high esteem.
 I write this shortly after reading breaking news of Winnie Madikizela-Mandela‘s passing.
 Winnie fought apartheid.
 Her and Nelson were married at some point.
 She was 81.